Exponential ergodicity of a degenerate age-size piecewise deterministic process: Malthusian behaviour

 Moreover, for any finite measure $\mu$ we define the dual semigroup as the measure $\nu M_t$ given by:

 So by definition we have $(\mu M_t) f = \mu (M_t f) $ which we write as $\mu M_t f$.

-Our main result states the Malthusian behaviour of the semigroup by means of the classical version of Harris theorem as stated in Theorem 6.1 of \cite{Meyn1993iii}, which we recall below in Theorem \ref{thm:harris}.
+Our main result states the Malthusian behaviour of the semigroup by means of Harris' Ergodic Theorem as stated in Theorem 6.1 of~\cite{Meyn1993iii}, which we recall below in Theorem~\ref{thm:harris}.

-\begin{theorem}[Harris' Theorem (Theorem 6.1 of \cite{Meyn1993iii})] Let $(X_t)_t$ be a right-continuous Markov process with values in some locally compact separable metric space $E$ equipped with its Borelian set $\mathcal{B}(E)$, and let $\mathcal{A}$ be the infinitesimal generator of $X$.
+\begin{theorem}[$V$-uniform Ergodic Theorem (also known as Harris' Ergodic Theorem) (Theorem 6.1 of~\cite{Meyn1993iii})] Let $(X_t)_t$ be a right-continuous Markov process with values in some locally compact separable metric space $E$ equipped with its Borelian set $\mathcal{B}(E)$, and let $\mathcal{A}$ be the infinitesimal generator of $X$.
 We call $P_t$ the associated transition semigroup.
-If the two following conditions are verified: \begin{enumerate}[label=(H\arabic*)] \item \textbf{Doeblin minoration condition for all compacts}.
+If the two following conditions are verified: \begin{enumerate}[label=(H\arabic*)] \item \textbf{Minorisation condition for compact sets}.

 All compact sets of $E$ are petite for a skeleton chain of $X$.
 This is, for every compact set $\mathscr{K} \subset E$ there's a probability mass distribution $\mu = (\mu_n)_{n \in \mathbb{N}}$ over $\mathbb{N}$ and some $\Delta > 0$ such that there exists a non-trivial measure $\nu$ (which might depend on $\Delta$ and $\mu$) over $\mathcal{B}(E)$ that for every $\bx \in \mathscr{K} $ gives the following lower bound: